NHSDigital/prototype-lung-health-check/app/prototype_v4_2/docs/question-flow.md

 ## Notes

 - Height and weight unit pages can be switched manually using the unit-switch links.
+- `Smoking duration` combines age started smoking, age stopped smoking and periods stopped smoking.
-- `Age stopped smoking` is only asked when the `smoker` answer is `yes_previous`.
+- `Age stopped smoking` is shown on `Smoking duration` when the `smoker` answer is `yes_previous`.
+It can also be shown again from check your answers if a tobacco-specific `Smoking status` answer is `no`.
+- `Tobacco smoking` combines smoking frequency and smoking quantity.
+- `Tobacco smoking change` combines changed-smoking frequency, quantity and years.
-- The tobacco subflow uses query strings such as `/prototype_v4_2/smoking-status?type=cigarettes`.
+- The tobacco subflow uses query strings such as `/prototype_v4_2/smoking-status?type=cigarettes` and `/prototype_v4_2/tobacco-smoking-change?type=cigarettes&change=greater`.
 - If the `smoker` answer is `yes_previous`, each tobacco type skips `Smoking status` and uses past-tense question text.
 - Shisha follows the same tobacco-smoking flow as other tobacco types, but skips the smoking-change flow.
-- If both `increased` and `decreased` are selected for a tobacco type, the flow asks the three "increased" change questions first, then the three "decreased" change questions.
+- If both `more` and `fewer` are selected for a tobacco type, the flow asks the `more` tobacco-smoking-change page first, then the `fewer` tobacco-smoking-change page.
 - `Check your answers` links back to the last tobacco step that applies to the current set of answers.